TorchLean API

 Build a minimal epsilon-predictor conv net: conv -> relu -> conv -> relu -> conv -> relu -> conv.

-This stays compact enough for the eager CUDA example while giving the CIFAR trainer more denoising capacity than a bare two-layer smoke-test network.
+This stays compact enough for the eager CUDA example while giving the CIFAR trainer more denoising capacity than a bare two-layer network.

 Instances For